 How to get to Praia de Carcavelos?

 Train/Bus: Trains are available to travel to Carcavalos beach and it takes 30 minutes to arrive.
-Train departs from the Cais do Sodre train station and Carcavalos is the final stop on the green metro line.
+The train departs from the Cais do Sodre train station and Carcavalos is the final stop on the green metro line.

 Lisbon-Cascais railway is an urban train service, so there are numerous hourly departures.
 The train fare from Lisbon to Carcavelos is 1.90 euros one way (three fare zones).
 There are no return tickets, so the price is 1.90 euros one way, each.
 It is still quite cheap!